Key takeaways

 We handle:

-Contact Delaguía & Luzón today to ensure your application is successful and fully compliant with the Startup Law and Spanish immigration regulations.
+Contact Delaguía y Luzón today to ensure your application is successful and fully compliant with the Startup Law and Spanish immigration regulations.

 FAQ

-What is the minimum Spain digital nomad visa income requirements?
+What is the minimum Spain digital nomad visa income requirement?

 Yes, spouses, partners, dependent children, ascendants and economically dependent adult children can join the applicant.
-Additional financial requirements apply, depending on the number of dependents.
+Additional financial requirements apply: +75% of SMI for the first family member and +25% of SMI for each additional dependent.

-Different laws may apply if you are working remotely in Spain for UK company.
+Different rules may apply if you are working remotely in Spain for a UK company.

 Spanish authorities require applicants to justify why they need an NIE.
 Acceptable documentary proof includes:

-• A property purchase contract or reservation agreement if you are buying real estate.
+- A property purchase contract or reservation agreement